matter-labs/zksync-lite-docs/docs/dev/basic.md

 - zkSync signature of the transaction data, so that it won't be possible to mutate transaction contents.
 - Ethereum signature proving account ownership.

-Ethereum signature may be either common Ethereum signature of some pre-defined message, or EIP-1271 signature.
+Ethereum signature should be a signature of some pre-defined message.
 Also it is possible to authorize `ChangePubKey` operation on-chain by sending a corresponding transaction to the zkSync smart contract.
 Ownership of account will be checked by both zkSync server and smart contract for better security guarantees.

 zkSync signature of all the transaction fields must correspond to the public key provided in the transaction.